 - Motor vehicle forfeiture

-Many people do not realize that in Minnesota today it is possible that your motor vehicle can be impounded as a result of DWI stop.
-This stark reality only underscores the need for you to obtain a qualified and committed criminal defense lawyer … now.
-Contacting a Minnesota Forfeiture Attorney sooner than later allows a defense attorney to properly prepare your case for a hearing.
+Many people do not realize that, in Minnesota today, it is possible that your motor vehicle can be impounded as a result of DWI stop.
+This reality only underscores the need for you to obtain a qualified and committed Minnesota criminal defense lawyer as soon as possible so that he can properly prepare your case for a hearing.

 Understanding Motor Vehicle Forfeiture in Minnesota

-Under the Minnesota forfeiture law, you can face a forfeiture of your automobile even on a first time DWI charge if certain so-called aggravating exists.
-In addition, a forfeiture can occur in these situations:
+Under Minnesota law, you can face a forfeiture of your automobile, even on a first- time DWI charge, if certain aggravating circumstances exists.
+In addition, a forfeiture can occur in the following situations:

-- You are convicted of driving while intoxicated.
-In most cases this would be your third conviction in ten years.
+- You are convicted of driving while intoxicated for the third time in ten years.

 - Your driver’s license is revoked for the third time in ten years; however, there are circumstances in which you can face forfeiture for a first or second time revocation.

 Pursuant to the Minnesota motor vehicle forfeiture law, a law enforcement officer actually has the legal authority to seize the motor vehicle of a driver suspected of DWI at the time of the arrest.
-Following the seizure itself the prosecuting attorney will serve notice of intent to seek a forfeiture of the motor vehicle.
+Following such a seizure, the prosecuting attorney will serve notice of intent to seek a forfeiture of the motor vehicle.

-The forfeiture process itself initially takes place through what are known as administrative proceedings.
-Rather than taking place in a court of law, an administrative hearing will be scheduled within thirty days of the seizure of the vehicle, administrative proceedings that are similar to what takes place in regard to a driver’s license suspension.
+The forfeiture process initially takes place through administrative proceedings.
+Rather than taking place in a court of law, an administrative hearing will be scheduled within thirty days of the seizure of the vehicle.
+Administrative proceedings are similar to that which takes place in regard to a driver’s license suspension.

-Although these proceedings do take place initially in an administrative setting, Kevin DeVore can assist you filing what is known as a petition for a judicial determination of the proposed forfeiture of your motor vehicle.
-You need to keep in mind that there are specific time frames in which these procedures need to be taken.
-You cannot waste time in hiring a lawyer if you are intent on protecting yourself from the various penalties associated with driving while intoxicated, including vehicle forfeiture.
+Although these matters are addressed through administrative proceedings, Kevin DeVore can assist you with filing a petition for a judicial determination of the proposed forfeiture of your motor vehicle.
+As mentioned above, there are specific and often quick time frames in which these procedures need to occur.
+It is best not to waste time in hiring a lawyer so that you can protect yourself from the various penalties associated with driving while intoxicated, including vehicle forfeiture.

 Kevin DeVore By Your Side

-If you are facing a crime, you can speak immediately to Minneapolis Criminal Lawyer Kevin DeVore at .
-We will schedule a no-charge initial consultation for you.
+If you are facing a crime, you can speak immediately to Minnesota criminal lawyer Kevin DeVore at (612) 836-9501.
+We will schedule a no-charge, initial consultation for you.